lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

 **freeze** both the android app and Emacs.

-That may sound worse than it is: if you use a scratch file as a pseudo REPL, everything works without problems (auto-completion etc.); just use `C-M-x` for evaluation (the cursor must be inside your expression).
+That may sound worse than it is: if you use a scratch file as a pseudo REPL, everything works without problems (auto-completion etc.); just use `C-M-x` to eval expressions (the cursor must be inside of them), or `C-c C-e` for simple interactive eval.

 *So, don't (currently) touch the REPL.
 You have been warned.*